DankGuy/Hand-Tracking-Python/README.md

 # Hand-Tracking-Python
-A simple program that turn on the cam, detect hands (foot too maybe) and track the movement by drawing sticks on the hands
+A simple program that turns on the cam, detects hands (foot too maybe) and tracks the movement by drawing sticks on the hands
 <br/>

 **Prerequisites:** <br/>